alberto-lazari/masters-thesis/chapters/permission-model.typ

 where users had to either accept all requested permissions or cancel the installation.
 Since Android 6, apps are required to request individual dangerous permissions before using them, prompting users to approve each permission request.
-This further divides permissions in two categories, based on their protection level:
+This further divides permissions into two categories, based on their protection level:
 + Install-time permissions: they are granted once during installation, and cannot be revoked.
   They include both normal permissions, which are always granted automatically, and signature permissions, which depend on the requesting app's certificate.